The purest form of cycling can be said to be single speed or fixed gear. It is you and your bike perfectly in tune with each other.

 To make it easy for you, we’ve compiled this little review of the best bikes, and afterward, we have a little guide to breaking all the terms down.

-Editor’s Note: The article was updated in April 2020.
-Luis added a few of his recommendations: State Bicycle Company The Undefeated II which should replace State Bicycle Rutherford 3, model that is hard to find these days.
-We still left the description of this bike in the article.
+Editor’s Note: The article was updated in April 2021.
+Luis added a few of his recommendations: State Bicycle Company The Undefeated II which should replace State Bicycle Rutherford 3, a model that has been discontinued.

 - Best Value Single Speed/ Fixed Gear Bike: State Bicycle Company The Undefeated II